 The strategic direction of the Company remains centered on developing and commercializing solutions to biofilm-related problems in the Animal and Human Health markets.
 To advance these programs and fulfill its strategic objectives, management expects the Company to continue incurring operating losses for the foreseeable future.
-Given the nature of its business and the developmental phase that Kane Biotech is currently in, research expenditures are expected to be higher in 2021 than in 2020.
-General and administrative expenses in 2020 and 2021 to date were tempered by a combination of spending reductions and the Company's use of Canadian Government economic relief measures associated with the COVID-19 pandemic.
-Dependent upon the ongoing effects of the COVID-19 pandemic in 2021, general and administrative expenses may start to increase in 2021 relative to 2020.
-Revenues in 2020 and 2021 to date were impacted by the COVID-19 pandemic but are expected to increase in 2021 as the company pursues revenue growth opportunities.
-The Company is committed to creating revenue growth in all three of its divisions and operating with strict cost controls while continuing to develop its new technologies and products.
+Given the nature of its business and the developmental phase that Kane Biotech is currently in, research expenditures are expected to be higher in 2022 than in 2021.
+Overall, general and administrative expenses in 2022 should be similar to what was incurred in 2021 in support of the Company's ongoing product development and commercialization strategy.
+Revenues are expected to continue to increase in 2022 as the company pursues revenue growth opportunities in both animal and human health.
+The Company is committed to increased commercialization and revenue growth in all three of its divisions and operating within strict cost controls while continuing to develop its new technologies and products.

-The Company's funding of future operations is primarily dependent upon its ability to: a) negotiate collaboration or licence royalty agreements with upfront and subsequent milestone payments, b) generate product and services revenue, and c) obtain research and development funding.
+The Company's funding of future operations is primarily dependent upon its ability to: a) negotiate collaboration or licence royalty agreements with upfront and subsequent milestone and/or equity payments, b) generate product, services and royalty revenue, and c) obtain research and development funding.
 While the Company is striving to achieve funding through all three of these alternatives, there is no assurance that such sources will be available or obtained on favourable terms.
 If that is the case, the Company will consider financing alternatives, including those used in the past such as private placements and debt financing, to raise the necessary capital it requires to fund ongoing operations.